safiyu/ng-blockUI/README.md

 ng-blockUI
 ==========

-An angular version of blockUI.
-This work is inspired by Jim Lavin's angularjs-spinner.
+A simple lightweight angular version of blockUI.
 Search for ng-blockUI to install via bower registry.

 ***

 There is no necessity of triggering any services or broadcasting messages manually to block the UI.
 The module takes care of it.
-The module makes use of response interceptor to block your UI as your http requests are made and completed.
+This library makes use of response interceptor to block the UI as your http requests are made and completed.

 ## Installation